All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How do I know if I am injecting correctly?

 Proper subcutaneous injection means the needle enters the fatty tissue just below the skin.
-If you see a small bump (wheal) forming under the skin during injection, you are in the right layer.
+If you see a small bump (wheal) forming under the skin during injection, you're in the right layer.
 If you feel the needle hit muscle, you may be too deep.
 Your physician can help you confirm proper technique.

 Can I mix glutathione with other injectables?

-Do not mix glutathione with other medications in the same syringe unless specifically instructed by your physician or pharmacist.
+Don't mix glutathione with other medications in the same syringe unless specifically instructed by your physician or pharmacist.
 Some compounds may be incompatible and could reduce the effectiveness of the glutathione or other medication.

 What if I miss a dose?